gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-resizing-the-canvas.md

 of the canvas but after that it's up to you to set it.
 If you change the size of the canvas you need to tell WebGL a new viewport setting.

-Let's change resize to handle this.
+Let's change the code to handle this.
 On top of that, since the WebGL context has a reference to the canvas let's pass that into resize.

-    function resize(gl) {
+    function drawScene() {
-      // Get the canvas from the WebGL context var canvas = gl.canvas;

-      // Lookup the size the browser is displaying the canvas. var displayWidth  = canvas.clientWidth;
-      var displayHeight = canvas.clientHeight;

-      // Check if the canvas is not the same size. if (canvas.width  != displayWidth ||
-          canvas.height != displayHeight) {

-        // Make the canvas the same size canvas.width  = displayWidth;
-        canvas.height = displayHeight;

-        // Set the viewport to match
+       resize(gl.canvas);

-        gl.viewport(0, 0, canvas.width, canvas.height);
+    +   gl.viewport(0, 0, gl.canvas.width, gl.canvas.height);
-      }
-    }
+       ...

 Now it's working.